-Our IT systems are operated from two centralised hubs in Philadelphia and Dublin.
-Other offices are linked to these hubs through a resilient network that is both internally managed and outsourced to a leading telecommunications provider.
-Travelling staff can also access all systems via secure remote dial up facilities.
-A global corporate Intranet portal provides access to all authorized data and applications for our internal staff.
+Our IT systems are operated from two centralized hubs in Philadelphia and Dublin.
+Other offices are linked to these hubs through a resilient network that is outsourced to a leading tier one telecommunications provider.
+Traveling staff can also access all systems via secure remote dial up facilities.
+A global corporate intranet portal provides access to all authorized data and applications for our internal staff as well as providing an internal platform for company wide communication.